 The Levee Safety Program is composed of more than 14,000 miles of levees and includes: systems operated and maintained by the Corps; federally authorized systems locally operated and maintained and covered under the Corps Inspection of Completed Works programs; and locally constructed, operated and maintained systems in accordance with Public Law 84‒99.

 The Corps, in collaboration with the Federal Emergency Management Agency (FEMA), is developing a strategy for communication of our ongoing activities and identification of the benefits, risks and flood risk management measures on levee systems in our portfolio.
-The Corps has completed screening level assessments to understand the risks associated with each levee system, which will be utilized to inform the communication effort.
-Risk communication activities will be ongoing throughout fiscal year 2020.
+The Corps has completed screening level assessments to understand the risks associated with each levee system, which will be utilized to inform the communication effort with local sponsors.

 For levee systems with complex issues, project sponsors can maintain eligibility through the Corps system-wide improvement framework (SWIF) process while implementing improvements to the levee system.
 Currently, no systems in the state of Iowa are engaged in that process.